 By ITIL from Experience ©

-- The process takes for granted that an Event has been logged in the ITSM Tool.
+- The process takes for granted that a ticket has been logged in the ITSM Tool.

 - The process does not identify a point of contact for users.
-This also applies when the process is internal to I.T. as staff may contact the Service Desk for guidance on how to use the tool or for a status of a request.
+This also applies when the process is internal to I.T. as staff may contact the service desk for guidance on how to use the tool (see How to get people to log tickets).

-- The Service Desk is not engaged during the implementation of the process.
-Thus, is unaware of their new responsibilities and may not be able to perform their duties as expected given a lack of awareness, resources or training (see When is a good time to create a RACI Matrix for it to be most useful).
+- The service desk is not unaware of their new responsibilities and may not be able to perform their duties as expected given a lack of awareness, resources or training (see When is a good time to create a RACI Matrix for it to be most useful).

-This can result in: confusion of the Service Desk Agent, loss effort to track the information and a poor perception by users that “IT is not aware of what IT does.”
-In a worst case scenario, the Users actually informs the Service Desk that I.T. has released a new product (see What is another term for User).
+This can result in: confusion of the service desk Agent, loss effort to track the information and a poor perception by users that “IT is not aware of what IT does!”
+In a worst-case scenario, as we have seen before, users informs the Service desk that I.T. has released a new product (see What is another term for User).

-For these reasons, always include the Service Desk in your process flow-charts to avoid forgetting the front line.
+For these reasons, always include the Service desk in your process flow-charts to avoid problems and increase your chances a success.

 - Should we use a method like BPMN to document our processes